Sergendel/FitBeat/README.md

   Downloads refined tracks from YouTube (`yt-dlp`) and converts them to MP3 (`ffmpeg`).

 - **Summarize Playlist:**
-  Provides a clear, explicit summary of the final recommended playlist.
+  Provides a summary of the final recommended playlist.

-> **The agent may selectively apply some (or all) of these tools, based explicitly on the action plan it autonomously generates.**
+> **The agent may selectively apply some (or all) of these tools, based on the action plan it autonomously generates.**

 ## 🧠 **Agent Memory (Persistent Context Management)**